AnitaHong1/Hey-Kiddo-lite/README.md

 # Hey Kiddo (Lite)

-A soft, comforting chat app that lets you text with a caring figure from your life—like a mom, dad, fairy godmother, or auntie.
+A soft, comforting chat app that lets you text with a caring figure from your life—like a mom, dad, fairy godmother, etc.

 🌱 **Built to soothe the inner child.**
 💬 Choose a character, type messages, and get loving responses in return.